-The conditions for entry onto the Kazakh, Russian or Cambridge courses are as follows:
+The conditions for entry onto the Kazakh, Russian or Cambridge schools are as follows:

-The submission of the following paperwork

-- Letter or statement of intent from the parents; - The child's medical records and medical passport; - Parents certificate of residence and proof of address; - In the case of grade 2 and up the child's permanent file and records from previous school; - Appropriate paperwork from the previous school indicating they have left; - Birth Certificate; - Any certificate or accommodations for excellent or outstanding work in previous schools; - 2 x 3"x" photos.

-An interview with the student in the language of the selected course (Kazakh, Russian or English).

-A competitive entry test designed by TAMOS Education in English, Kazakh, Russian, Math and science depending on the course and grade chosen.

-The number of available spaces in each grade.
+- 1) The submission of the following paperwork: - Letter or statement of intent from the parents; - The child's medical records and medical passport; - Parents certificate of residence and proof of address; - In the case of grade 2 and up the child's permanent file and records from previous school; - Appropriate paperwork from the previous school indicating they have left; - Birth Certificate; - Any certificate or accommodations for excellent or outstanding work in previous schools; - 2 x 3"x" photos. - 2) An interview with the student in the learning medium of the selected school (Kazakh, Russian or English). - 3) Passing a competitive entry test designed by TAMOS Education in English, Kazakh, Russian, Math and science depending on the course and grade chosen. - 4) The number of available spaces in each grade.